More than the sum of its parts.

 Defined by its historic buildings and independent spirit, Downtown Knoxville is made up of several distinct areas all in less than one square mile for easy navigation by foot, bike, scooter or trolley.
 To truly appreciate Downtown Knoxville is to explore them all.

 Named one of the Great Streets in America by the American Planning Association (APA), Gay Street is the prime corridor of Downtown Knoxville.
 The ten blocks from the Gay Street Bridge to West Jackson Avenue are home to beautifully preserved architecture, a lively cultural scene, and a bevy of activity day or night.
 Catch a show at one of the two historic theaters, shop, dine or simply take in the undeniable beauty of the streetscape at dusk.
-Explore Gay Street.
+Explore the guide to Gay Street.

 Staying true to its roots as a hub for buying produce, Market Square is a destination for residents, downtown employees, and visitors alike.
 Independent restaurant and retail options flank the well-appointed square that is as beautiful as it is busy.
 Enjoy outdoor activities year round, including the Farmers’ Market, festivals, concerts, and yes, ice skating!
 One visit is all it will take to understand why it is recognized as one of the Great Public Spaces by the American Planning Association (APA).
-Explore Market Square.
+Explore the guide to Market Square.

 Experience Downtown Knoxville’s waterfront up close and personal.
 Volunteer Landing’s seven-mile stretch along the Tennessee River provides the perfect spot for an afternoon stroll or daily jog.
 Take to the water on paddleboard, kayak, canoe or hydro-bike.
 Or, enjoy a dinner cruise.
 And, during the University of Tennessee’s home football weekends, the sights and sounds of Vol Navy – some 200 boats tethered together adjacent to Neyland Stadium – is something you won’t soon forget.